THE CRAEMER SHEA MEMORIAL SCHOLARSHIP FOR PROFESSIONAL DEVELOPMENT

 How to Apply

-Applications for funding can be submitted at any time.
-CT FEAT’s board of directors reviews the applications on a quarterly basis and makes financial awards based on a variety of considerations, including the merit of the proposed activity, competing requests for funding, and the fund’s quarterly budget.
-The scholarship may cover the entire cost of the proposed activity or some portion thereof.
+Applications for funding can be submitted at any time and are awarded three times a year, in August, December and May, coinciding with the fall, spring and summer academic semesters.
+CT FEAT’s board of directors reviews the applications and makes financial awards based on a variety of considerations, including the merit of the proposed activity, competing requests for funding, and the fund’s overall budget.

 Where to Study

-Opportunities for studying research-based interventions for autism are available at various educational institutions here in CT as well as in the surrounding region and online.
-CT locations include the University of Saint Joseph in West Hartford, and Eastern CT State University in Willimantic and Southern CT State University in New Haven.
-Many CT students also have studied at Elms College in Chicopee, MA, and Westfield State University in Westfield, MA.
+Various educational institutions, both here in CT as well as in the surrounding region and online, offer academic programs in applied behavior analysis.
+CT locations include the University of Saint Joseph in West Hartford, Southern CT State University in New Haven and Eastern CT State University in Willimantic.
+Many CT students also have studied at nearby Elms College in Chicopee, MA.

 For more information about where you can take courses approved by the Behavior Analyst Certification Board (BACB), including distance learning programs in applied behavior analysis, go to www.bacb.com.

+Applications must be submitted electronically.
 You can download an application form here.
-In order to fill out the application, you will need software, such as Adobe or Nitro, that permits you to work with a pdf document.
+In order to fill out the application, you will need software, such as Adobe or Nitro, which permits you to work with a pdf document.
 You can download Nitro for free at www.nitroreader.com.

 Note that the application must be saved and downloaded before it can be filled out.
 Otherwise the information will be lost.
 After you have downloaded and saved the blank application form, fill it out and save it again.
 Then email it to: firstname.lastname@example.org.
 Be sure to put “Professional Scholarship” in the subject line of your email.